DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - 🛠️Transmission Control Protocol (TCP)
                 - the major transport protocol in the internet suite of protocols providing reliable, connection-oriented, full-duplex streams
                 - emphasizing: full-duplex, connection-oriented protocol
                 - uses three-way handshake, which makes it a connection-oriented protocol.
+                - It supports full-duplex communications, is connection-oriented, and employs reliable sessions.
             - 🛠️User Datagram Protocol (UDP)
                 - connectionless protocol that provides fast, best-effort delivery of **datagrams** (self-container unit of data)
+                - User Datagram Protocol (UDP) does not employ a handshake
                 - it is also considered a 📝simplex protocol (Typically, there is no acknowledgment or feedback from the receiver to the sender, because the channel only allows data to flow in one direction.)
             - 🛠️Transport Layer Security (TLS)
     - ❄️**Network Layer (3)**